konacurrents/SemanticMarkerAPI/README.md

 by outside parties, the Semantic Marker™️   address URL must be publically available (for example, http://localhost would only be usable for local testing, but https://SemanticMarker.org is globally accessible)

+> [!NOTE]
+>  Throughout this API document, a black arrow -> denotes expandable **details**.
+Clicking will expand that section
+> and show more information (such as the parameter details when using the API.)

 The list of API calls is shown next with full details later in their appropriate sections.

 <details>
  <summary><code>Table of REST and MQTT API Calls</code> </summary>